gkpeel/TriviaGame/README.md

 # TriviaGame
-A trivia game that shows a series of timed cooking related questions.
+A trivia game that shows a series of timed Marvel related questions.